-2.4.1 Approved variations to separation standards, which can only be applied in military controlled/restricted airspace, shall be promulgated in the relevant FIHA AD2 Supp.
+2.4.1 The commander of a RAN or RAAF base may have the standards detailed in this publication relaxed with the approval of AFHQ (DCM-AF).
+Approved variations to separation standards, which can only be applied in military controlled/restricted airspace, shall be promulgated in Base Standing Instructions.